bensquire/php-color-extractor/README.md

 Example:
 --------
-This example demonstrates the optimisation of a PNG file, by chaining several commands together.
+This example demonstrates the extraction of colors from an image file:

     <?php
         include('../vendor/autoload.php');  //As needed